UPB-FILS-AM-FR/am-projet-MohamedSamali/README.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+creation of the documentation on github
 ### Week 7 - 19 May
+purchase of components and start of assembly
 ### Week 20 - 26 May
+continuation of work on the assembly part with the last tasks and the finishing of the software part

 ## Reference links